Cogneethi/cogneethi/_evodn/c01-overfeat.md

 This is because, using Sliding Window technique avoids repeated computations, which we would have incurred if we had taken the image crops.

 Below figure shows a 10x10 image in the middle row.
-Lets say, we take 2 crops - top left and bottom right and do the convolutions separately.
+Lets say, we take 2 8x8 crops - top left and bottom right and do the convolutions separately.
 In the middle row, the convolution operation is applied to the entire image at once.
 We can see that, the outputs are necessarily the same.
 The top and bottom rows are just doing repeated computations in the overlap region (orange region) with no change in output.
 <figure>
   <a href="/assets/images/evodn/detection_sliding_window_efficiency.jpg"><img src="/assets/images/evodn/detection_sliding_window_efficiency.jpg"></a>
 </figure>

+## Overfeat

 ### Overfeat Intuition
 By putting all the concepts we have learnt till now, we will be able to understand Overfeat.